Ikot Esenam

 Ikot Esenam is a town located in Oruk Anam Local Government Area.
 It is among the major towns of the Abak/Midim Clan both in the region of Akwa Ibom State and the southern region of Nigeria.
+It is located within the West Africa Time Zone (GMT+1).

 Ikot Esenam has strong historical background ranging from their outstanding scholars of old.
 People like Brendan Udo Umoren makes a significant contribution to the development and advancement of the people Ikot Esenam and till this day, his legacy is evergreen in the minds of the people Ikot Esenam.